Dr. J.D. Crouch II

-He was Assistant to President George W. Bush and Deputy National Security Advisor until June 2007.
+He was Assistant to the President and Deputy National Security Advisor until June 2007.
 He was a senior advisor to the President on national security matters and chaired the sub-cabinet Deputies Committee.
-He also served on several government advisory boards, currently including the Defense Policy Board and the NSA Advisory Board.
-He also serves on the Board of Directors of INSA and the Executive Committee of AFCEA.
+He has also served on several government advisory boards, currently including the Defense Policy Board.

-As U.S. Ambassador to Romania in 2004-2005, Dr. Crouch managed this complex relationship at the time of Romanian military deployments to Iraq and Afghanistan and the negotiation of a U.S. military presence in Romania.
-He was extensively involved in developing new and promoting existing U.S. business opportunities in Eastern Europe.
+Dr. Crouch served as U.S. Ambassador to Romania in 2004 - 2005, managing this complex relationship at the time of Romanian military deployments to Iraq and Afghanistan and the negotiation of a U.S. military presence in Romania.

 From 1993 to 2001, and late 2003 to 2004, Dr. Crouch was Associate Professor of Defense and Strategic Studies at Missouri State University in Springfield, Missouri.

-From 1990 to 1992, Dr. Crouch was the Principal Deputy Assistant Secretary of Defense for International Security Policy in President George H.W.
-Bush’s Administration.
-From 1986 to 1990, he was the Military Legislative Assistant to Senator Malcolm Wallop (R-Wyoming) and served as the Senator’s staff designee on the Senate Armed Services Committee.
-From 1984 to 1986, he served in the Reagan Administration as a special assistant to the Assistant Director for Strategic Programs in the U.S. Arms Control and Disarmament Agency and was an advisor to the U.S. Delegation on Nuclear and Space Arms Talks with the former Soviet Union.
+From 1990 to 1992, Dr. Crouch was the Principal Deputy Assistant Secretary of Defense for International Security Policy.
+From 1986 to 1990, he was the Military Legislative Assistant to Senator Malcolm Wallop and served as the Senator’s staff designee on the Senate Armed Services Committee.
+From 1984 to 1986, he worked for Assistant Director for Strategic Programs in the U.S. Arms Control and Disarmament Agency and was an advisor to the U.S. Delegation on Nuclear and Space Arms Talks with the former Soviet Union.

 Dr. Crouch has twice been awarded the Department of Defense Distinguished Public Service Medal.
 He received the Alumni Merit Award from the University of Southern California in 2006 and Military Merit Grand Cross with White Ribbon, from the Kingdom of Spain in 2003.
 He was the Missouri Deputy Sheriff of the Year for 2000.